mattgibson/reactify-rails/README.md

 command: `npm run postinstall` as part of your deploy process.

+## Checking the output when developing

+The generator specs run the generator against a dummy app in `/spec/dummy_template`, which is copies to `/spec/dummy` at the start of each test run, has the generator applied to it, then gets removed at the end.
+If you want to keep it around so you can run `rails s` and view the output in the browser, set the `PRESERVE_DUMMY` to `true` whilst running the specs.

 ## Contributing
 Contributions are very much welcomed, but please follow the procedure below: